Josh65-2201/Discord-Windows-11-theme/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Describe the issue <!-- A clear and concise description of what the bug is. -->
+## Describe the issue <!-- A clear description of what the bug is -->

-## Expected behavior <!-- A clear and concise description of what you expected to happen. -->
+## Expected behavior <!-- A clear and concise description of what you expected to happen -->

-## Where is it <!-- The click taken to get to where the issues is -->
+## Steps to reproduce <!-- How to get to where the issue is -->

-## Screenshots <!-- If applicable, add screenshots to help explain your problem. -->
+## Screenshots/video <!-- Add a visual to help explain the issue -->

 ## Versions  <!-- These can be found in discord settings on the bottom sidebar -->